sabc0github/RepData_PeerAssessment1/PA1_template.md

 ```
 ## No major impact of imputing missing data on the estimates of the total daily number of steps
 ```
+No major impact of imputing missing data on the estimates of the total daily number of steps

 ## Are there differences in activity patterns between weekdays and weekends?
-######1.
+####1.
 Create a new factor variable in the dataset with two levels - "weekday" and "weekend" indicating whether a given date is a weekday or weekend day.
+With help of `weekdays()` derive the weekdays and weekends of the date column values

 ```r
 tempDays <- weekdays(activityData.2$date)